weij5678/NYC-Taxi/docs/Results.md

 ## 1. Principal Component Analysis (PCA)

 ### a.
 The Important Principal Components
-The first two principal components consistently explain a significant portion of the variance (around 46-48%)
+Given that the dataset contains numerous quantitative variables, a PCA was applied to reduce the dataset's dimensionality and identify key variables influencing ride behavior.
+Initially, separate PCA analyses were conducted for the morning, noon, and evening time periods, focusing on variables such as trip duration, trip distance, fare, and weather conditions.
+However, This approach helps to explore the factors driving each principal component for different times of the day, providing valuable insights into the dynamics of ride-hailing behavior.

 - **Visualization**:
 <img src="images/FullScreeplot.png" alt="drawing" width="600"/>

 - **Interpretation**:
-  The Screeplot above clearly shows...
+From the screeplot, The first two principal components  explain a significant portion of the variance (around 46-48%)

 ### b.
 Analyzing the Variables within the Principal Components
 We found that the first two principal components consistently explain a significant portion of the variance, but now we see weather variables are most correlated with the first principal component